 Pollinators in the City of Victoria

-- To help assist in the selection of lower allergen and pollinator-friendly plants, learn more about Pollinator and Allergy Friendly Gardening in the City of Victoria here and review the Lower Allergen Landscape Planting Resource List here.
+- To help assist in the selection of lower allergen and pollinator-friendly plants, read our guide about Pollinator and Allergy-Aware Gardening in Victoria, and review the Lower Allergen Landscape Planting Resource List here.

 - To help reduce reliance on chemical pesticides, the City of Victoria has adopted the Pesticide Use Reduction Bylaw.
 Learn about how you can prevent garden pests without pesticide here.